List of The Bear characters: Frank

-Frank is Tiff's second husband, and stepfather to Richie's daughter Evie.
+Frank (Josh Hartnett) is Tiff's second husband, and stepfather to Richie's daughter Evie.
 Frank's parents were schoolteachers.
 His parents got divorced.
 Frank has a tech company, F-Tap, that markets a keyless entry product.
 He is wealthy.
-British GQ described him as "the ultimate tech bro, complete with a curated art collection he knows nothing about."
-He wears a Movado Verso Chronograph watch.
+GQ described him as "the ultimate tech bro, complete with a curated art collection."
+Frank wears a Movado Verso Chronograph watch.
+They have the wedding at his house and according to the invitation visible in "Apologies," he lives in the Gold Coast district of the city.
 Evie decided to refer to Frank, now her stepfather, as Waldo.
-Frank is played by Josh Hartnett.

-Harnett has received positive reviews for his performance.
-Critics cited his ability to integrate effectively with the existing style of the series and felt that Harnett's Frank "slid right in unnoticed."
+Hartnett has received positive reviews for his performance.
+Critics cited his ability to integrate effectively with the existing style of the series and felt that Hartnett’s Frank "slid right in unnoticed."
+A guest star, Hartnett appears in "Violet", "Bears", and "The Original Beef of Chicagoland".